 What can I expect during a cardiac catheterization?

-On the day of the procedure, you and your child will arrive to the holding area prior to the procedure.
-In this area, your child will be seen by multiple providers (to include anesthesia and catheterization teams) to be sure it is safe to proceed with the catheterization.
+On the day of the procedure, you will arrive to the holding area prior to the procedure.
+In this area, the patient will be seen by multiple providers (to include anesthesia and catheterization teams) to be sure it is safe to proceed with the catheterization.
 As the guardian, the risks and benefits of the procedure will be explained to you and signed consent will be needed.
-Then, your child will be taken back with the anesthesia team to the cardiac catheterization lab.
+Then, the patient will be taken back with the anesthesia team to the cardiac catheterization lab.

-- Step 1: The anesthesiologist will administer inhaled gases through a breathing tube that will put your child to sleep, and IVs will be placed to administer medications and fluids.
-Your child will be completely asleep during the entire procedure.
+- Step 1: The anesthesiologist will administer inhaled gases through a breathing tube that will put the patient to sleep, and IVs will be placed to administer medications and fluids.
+The patient will be completely asleep during the entire procedure.

-- Step 2: Your child receives an injection of local anesthetic in the spot where the catheter will be inserted.
+- Step 2: The patient receives an injection of local anesthetic in the spot where the catheter will be inserted.
 Then, a thin, flexible tube (catheter) is inserted into a blood vessel, most often in the groin area (upper part of the leg).

 - Step 3: The cardiologist uses X-rays, known as fluoroscopy, to help visualize the movement of the catheter as it makes its way up the vein and/or artery toward the heart.
 Both the right and left sides of the heart may be entered as well as the arteries leading to the lungs.

 - Step 4: While inside the heart, several steps occur to help evaluate the heart structures and the pattern of blood flow: